Get all the latest data for Tulum

 How will new infrastructure projects affect property prices in Tulum over 5 years?

-The top three major infrastructure projects expected to impact Tulum property prices over the next 5 years are the Tren Maya rail connection, the Tulum International Airport expansion, and ongoing road improvements linking coastal and inland areas.
+The three major infrastructure factors for Tulum property prices over the next five years are Tulum International Airport, Tren Maya and better road links between town, beach and inland districts.

 How will population growth and other factors impact property values in Tulum in 5 years?